Phir Wohi Dil Laya Hoon

 This Nasir Hussain film had O.P.
-Nayyar as the music director, who had previously composed Hussain's Tumsa Nahin Dekha (1957).
+Nayyar as the music director.
 Majrooh Sultanpuri was the lyricist.

-The film included many super-hit songs such as the classical "Dekho Bijli Dole Bin Badal Ki", sung by Asha Bhosle and Usha Mangeshkar.
+The film included songs such as the classical "Dekho Bijli Dole Bin Badal Ki", sung by Asha Bhosle and Usha Mangeshkar.
 It also included the rhythmic solo melodies like "Aankhon Se Jo Utri Hai Dil Mein", "Mujhe Pyar Mein Tum Na Ilzam Dete" (both sung by Asha Bhosle), "Lakhon Hain Nigah Mein" and "Banda Parwar, Tham Lo Jigar" (both sung by Mohammed Rafi), which are popular even today.

 Plot

 Due to a growing marital rift between Jamuna and her husband, she decides to leave him.
 He does not permit her to take their son, so she arranges his abduction, and disappears from her husband's life.
 Years later, Jamuna's son, Mohan, has grown up, and together they live a middle-class existence.
 One day, Mohan meets with Mona and both are attracted to each other.
 But Mona's guardian would like her to marry Biharilal alias Difu, who is foreign returned and comes from a very wealthy family.
 Mona and her friends embark on a trip to Srinagar, and Mohan follows her there.
 Then Jamuna's overjoyed husband announces the return of his son, Mohan, back to his household.
 When Jamuna gets this news, she is shocked beyond words as the man claiming to be her son, is none other than an impostor named Ramesh.
 She will have to come out of hiding, admit to abducting Mohan, in order to bring the truth to light.
 But will Jamuna be willing to re-open the unpleasant past, or will she be content with the way things have turned out to be.